Solar Water Heater is Not Heating: 6 Common Issues

 Reason 2: Wastage of Hot Water

 A second answer to “why my solar water heater is not heating?” relates to the wastage of hot water.
 It is important to note that there is an equal amount of cold water that comes when there is water out of the system.
-For this reason, when the domestic workers are using hot water for other purposes apart from bathing, there is wastage of hot water.
+For this reason, when the domestic workers are using hot water for other purposes apart from bathing, there is waste of hot water.
 After the water is heated, it is stored in an insulated tank to avoid heat loss and limited storage capacity.
 Hot water needs to be used sparingly.
 To control this, monitoring the usage of hot water is the best remedy.

 Reason 3: Incorrect Installation